Processes and Deadlines

 Notification of acceptance and declination will be emailed to the address provided within six weeks of the submission deadline.

 Late Breaking Research Abstract Submissions are due December 7, 2018 at 5pm CST.

 Obtain the Late Breaking Research Abstract Template here.

 Late Breaking research abstracts undergo an anonymous review by volunteer HOPA members serving on the Annual Conference Abstract Review Sub Committee.
 The Sub Committee is comprised of content experts in the same field of the submitted research whenever feasible.
 The Sub Committee makes final selections based on the results of the initial review.
 Abstracts that do not fulfill all requirements or are submitted after the posted deadline will not be reviewed.
-A disclosure of financial interest is required in order for a completed abstract to be peer reviewed.

 For more information regarding criteria and frequently asked questions, please visit our Research Abstract FAQ page.